New Addington Leisure Centre

-New multi-level site will provide community spaces, state-of-the-art sports facilities in Croydon
+New multi-level site will provide community spaces and state-of-the-art sports facilities in Croydon

 Our team are transforming the western side of Central Parade in New Addington to provide community spaces, state-of-the-art sports facilities and eight new family homes.